RafayGhafoor/Subscene-Subtitle-Grabber/README.md

 # Features:

-- Allows you to download subtitles for movies by specifying movie name and year (optional).
+- Allows you to download subtitles for movies by specifying movie name.

 # Requirements: